 As an introduction to astronomy, you cannot go wrong by first learning the night sky.
 You only need a dark night, your eyes, and a good guide.
 This set of cards is not designed to replace an atlas, but to engage your interest and teach you the patterns, myths, and relationships between constellations.
-They may be used as "field cards" that you take outside with you, or they may be played in a variety of card games.
+They may be used as "field cards" that you take outside with you, they may be played in a variety of games, and they can be used by teachers as an educational aide.

 The cultural and historical story behind the constellations is a subject all its own, and there are numerous books on the subject for the curious.
-These cards show 52 of the modern 88 constellations as designated by the International Astronomical Union.
+These cards show the modern 88 constellations as designated by the International Astronomical Union.
 Many of them have remained unchanged since antiquity, while others have been added in the past century or so.
 The majority of these constellations are Greek or Roman in origin and often have one or more myths associated with them.
 Many of these myths are summarized in the accompanying Constellation Guide.